 When breast cancer is surgically removed (during a surgical biopsy, lumpectomy or mastectomy), a rim of normal tissue surrounding the tumor is also removed.
 This rim is called a margin.

 Margins help show whether or not all of the tumor was removed.

-A pathologist studies the tissue removed during surgery (including the margins) under a microscope.
-He/she determines whether or not the margins contain cancer cells.
+A pathologist studies the tissue removed during surgery under a microscope and determines whether or not the margins contain cancer cells.